HaxeFlixel/flixel-docs/documentation/04_community/10-haxeflixel-3-x.html.md

 * [Flixel Templates](https://github.com/haxeflixel/flixel-templates) the place for our default template for new projects

-* [HaxeFlixel Website](https://github.com/haxeflixel/haxeflixel.com) the sourcecode for the fontend website and haxeflixel documentation
+* [HaxeFlixel Website](https://github.com/haxeflixel/haxeflixel.com) the source code for the frontend website and HaxeFlixel documentation

 #### HaxeFlixel documentation